 Here is the result of the latest Pisa 2015, where Singapore finished top in all 3 subjects:

 OECD education director Andreas Schleicher said Singapore was “not only doing well, but getting further ahead”.

 Not surprisingly, Singapore has long sat atop the list of the world’s best mathematics and science programs.
 Since the Trends in International Mathematics and Science Study (TIMSS) started ranking countries’ competitiveness in math literacy in 1995, Singapore has been consistently at the top.

 So, why is Singapore so successful in education, especially in Math and Science?

 Behind the success

 Singapore has invested heavily in its education system.
 Maths and science are core subjects in Singapore, taught throughout primary and secondary education.
-This island of lion has become a “laboratory of maths teaching” by incorporating established international research into a highly effective teaching approach.
-With its emphasis on teaching pupils to solve problems, Singapore Maths pedagogical approach has become the envy of the world and is being used in thousands of schools across the United States.
-Here are some secrets why Singapore Math is catching on in American schools:
+This island of the lion has become a “laboratory of maths teaching” by incorporating established international research into a highly effective teaching approach.
+With its emphasis on teaching pupils to solve problems, Singapore Maths’s pedagogical approach has become the envy of the world and is being used in thousands of schools across the United States.
+Here are some secrets to why Singapore Math is catching on in American schools: